soundcloud/cando/README.md

 ### Using CanDo in your project's code

 #### Api
-Please see [the api documentation](http://rubydoc.info/gems/cando/CanDo) up to date documentation.
+Please see [the api documentation](http://rubydoc.info/gems/cando/CanDo) for up to date documentation.

  connect to db (usually called within init block):